 Certainly.
 I can tell you that if you are open to alternative holistic remedies, you may resort to the use of Bach flower essences to put yourself into the right frequency to communicate more effectively with your Feeling Self and be able to find your natural balance.
 These are non-toxic natural herbal remedies made of flower essences that have unique energies to link you with the positive core of your own being.
 You may have heard of the famous "Rescue Remedy", a combination of flower essences commonly used to help people find fast relief in acute emotional situations.

 There are 38 different flower essences.
 Each one corresponds to a specific emotional state.
-For stress relief you have -in addition to the general "Rescue Remedy"- some wonderful essences that I will sum up as follows:
+In addition to the general "Rescue Remedy"- there are some wonderful Bach flower essences for stress relief that I will sum up as follows:

 "Cherry Plum" helps when you perceive that something "is enough to drive you mad" and feel that "you are about to burst" or lose your self-control.
 This remedy helps you find relaxation in those moments.